ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can see error messages when submitting article form so that I can understand how the errors can be resolved._**

-    If there are any errors in the article form, the user is notified explaining the errors.
+    If there is any error in the article form, the user is notified of the error, explaining the issue.
 The form is fully validated and does not submit with invalid data.

     <img src="docs/images/testing/article-form-error.png" width=600>